Sinuosity: Interpretation

 The curve must be continuous (no jump) between the two ends.
 The sinuosity value is really significant when the line is continuously differentiable (no angular point).
 The distance between both ends can also be evaluated by a plurality of segments according to a broken line passing through the successive inflection points (sinuosity of order 2).

-The calculation of the sinuosity is valid in a 3-dimensional space (e.g. for the central axis of the small intestine), although it is often performed in a plane (with then a possible orthogonal projection of the curve in the selected plan; "classic" sinuosity on the horizontal plane, longitudinal profile sinuosity on the vertical plane).
+The calculation of the sinuosity is valid in a 3-dimensional space (e.g. for the central axis of the small intestine), although it is often performed in a plane (with then a possible orthogonal projection of the curve in the selected plane; "classic" sinuosity on the horizontal plane, longitudinal profile sinuosity on the vertical plane).

 The classification of a sinuosity (e.g. strong / weak) often depends on the cartographic scale of the curve (see the coastline paradox for further details) and of the object velocity which flowing therethrough (river, avalanche, car, bicycle, bobsleigh, skier, high speed train, etc.): the sinuosity of the same curved line could be considered very strong for a high speed train but low for a river.
 Nevertheless, it is possible to see a very strong sinuosity in the succession of few river bends, or of laces on some mountain roads.